 DefinitionThis section has been translated automatically.

-In sun-exposed areas of elderly people, skin alteration occurring predominantly with light complexion, characterized by increased wrinkle formation and irregular pigmentation (see below Lentigo solaris).
+Skin change occurring in sun-exposed areas of older people, predominantly with light complexion, characterised by increased wrinkling and irregular pigmentation (see below Lentigo solaris).
+A coarse follicular structure (with possible keration retentions) and a shiny, whitish protruding interfollicular skin is usually noticeable.

 Clinical featuresThis section has been translated automatically.